viaacode/sip-specification/sip_structure/5_structure_package.md

 - The `/descriptive` directory MUST contain exactly one file: `descriptive.xml`.

 The `descriptive.xml` file at the package-level contains descriptive metadata about the (sub-)IE(s) of the SIP.
-It relies on the [PREMIS for Preservation Metadata](https://www.loc.gov/standards/premis/v3/) schema and the [Dublin Core Metadata Initiative Metadata Terms](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema in order to facilitate a basic description with a limited number of descriptive metadata elements.
+It relies on the [PREMIS](https://www.loc.gov/standards/premis/v3/) schema and the [DCTERMS](https://www.dublincore.org/specifications/dublin-core/dcmi-terms/) schema in order to facilitate a basic description with a limited number of descriptive metadata elements.

 Descriptive metadata about one or more (sub-)IEs is divided into separate `<premis:object>` elements with unique identifiers.
 This allows for describing all (sub-)IEs in one and the same descriptive metadata file, using multiple `<premis:object>` elements.